-- accompanying notes to the Unaudited Pro Forma Consolidated Combined Financial Statements; - consolidated financial statements of Yield Inc. for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto, incorporated herein by reference; - financial statements of the operating subsidiaries of Natural Gas Repowering LLC, Kansas South LLC and TA-High Desert LLC for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto; and - combined financial statements of the Alta Wind Portfolio for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto, filed within this registration statement.
+- accompanying notes to the Unaudited Pro Forma Consolidated Combined Financial Statements; - consolidated financial statements of Yield Inc. for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto, incorporated herein by reference; - financial statements of the operating subsidiaries of Natural Gas Repowering LLC, the indirect owner of El Segundo Energy Center, NRG Kansas South Holdings LLC, the indirect owner of Kansas South and NRG Solar Mayfair LLC, the indirect owner of TA-High Desert for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto; and - combined financial statements of the Alta Wind Portfolio for the year ended December 31, 2013 and for the three months ended March 31, 2014 and the notes relating thereto, filed within this registration statement.